maxnowack/reliable-debundle/README.md

       r = function () {  // deep:2
         return d
-      }.call(t, n, t, e)  // n is `require`,  e is mudule  of parameters of a level 2 function
+      }.call(t, n, t, e)  // n is `require`,  e is module  of parameters of a level 2 function

       void 0 === r || (e.exports = r)  // e is mudule
     }()